 Some will be obligations (bills), while others may be based on sound decisions (nice trainers at a nice price).
 Some of your spending may have even gone unnoticed.

-Here are 7 steps on how to avoid overspending.
+Here are 7 steps on how you can manage your spending.

 Set yourself achievable goals and give yourself some leeway.
 It can help to set a range for your savings goal, such as £100 to £300.
 If you aim for a specific amount each month, but don’t have enough, it may discourage you from saving.